 Energy deliverability represents the ability of renewable generation (wind, solar, and hydro) to inject energy into the grid to serve end-use consumers without curtailment.
-Generally, energy deliverability is reduced as more renewable capacity is added to the system, driven by transmission constraints across the system.
-The greater the renewable generation curtailment in a given pocket, the greater the opportunity for transmission investment.
-High curtailment pockets represent transmission needs that must be addressed in order to achieve the public policy targets of the CLCPA.
+The following charts highlight the energy deliverability findings in 2030 and 2035.
+Generally, energy deliverability is reduced as more renewable capacity is added to the system, driven by transmission constraints across the system. -The greater the renewable generation curtailment in a given pocket, the greater the opportunity for transmission investment. -High curtailment pockets represent transmission needs that must be addressed in order to achieve the public policy targets of the CLCPA.

-Curtailment of renewable generation occurs when a transmission line would otherwise be overloaded if that renewable generation were not reduced to a lower output level.
+$\underline{\textit{Curtailment of renewable generation occurs when a transmission line would otherwise be}}$ overloaded if that renewable generation were not reduced to a lower output level.
 The curtailment of a specific renewable generator is dependent upon both electrical location and energy market bids.
 A second form of renewable generation reduction, termed "spillage," can also occur.
-Spillage of renewable energy can occur when all relevant dispatchable resources have been set to minimum levels and energy export limits have been reached, which would necessitate a reduction in renewable generation output to balance the system.
-Spillage conditions are projected to occur as early as 2030 and would be most prevalent during the spring season when electricity demand is low and renewable generator production is high.
+Spillage of renewable energy can occur when all relevant dispatchable resources have been set to minimum. levels and energy export limits have been reached, which would necessitate a reduction in renewable generation output to balance the system.
+Spillage conditions are projected to occur as early as 2030 and would be most prevalent during the spring season when electricity demandis low and renewable generator production is high.